Programming Men’s Class Schedule

 All are welcome to come.
 Sundays at 4:30 for Men and Women.

-Alcoholics Anonymous (Wed 7:00pm)
+Alcoholics Anonymous (Saturday Afternoon)

 An open discussion meeting sharing experience, strength, and hope with each other to help solve common problems with alcohol.

-Calvary Chapel Church Services (Thu 3:00pm)
+Calvary Chapel Church Services (Biweekly)

 A verse by verse, chapter by chapter teaching of the Holy Bible.
 Sessions are interactive and also include: movies, praise & worship, question & answer periods, prayer requests, & praise reports.
 Clergy barrier visits are available to those inmates who request them.

-Catholic Church Services (Sun 3:00pm)
+Catholic Church Services (Sun 3:00pm, Biweekly)

 For Members of the Catholic Faith.
 And for anyone looking to learn more.